courtneyxann/oapa/docs/applications.md

 #### 2018 Collegian of the Year

-Sarah Kottenstette, Gamma Phi Beta, Creighton University
-Courtney Buman, Chi Omega, University of Nebraska Omaha
+Claire Knutson, Pi Beta Phi, Creighton University

 #### 2018 Woman of the Year

-Rebecca Samuelson Dietle, Alpha Gamma Delta
+Michaela Proper, Chi Omega